nilsriekers/data-literacy-project/README.md

 ## Usage

 Use the programming language [python](https://www.python.org/downloads/) to generate the figures.
 (Note: To generate taxi-rides-over-time.pdf, about 110 gigabytes of hard disk space have to be available.
-For the other plots, about 2 GB of space are required and the download might take up to 10 minutes.)
+For maps-pickup-travel-time.pdf, correlations_gaussianized_columns_route_132_138.pdf and feature_distributions.pdf, about 2 GB of space are required and the download might take up to 10 minutes.)

 ```python3 exp/fig_<name>```